orbeon/orbeon-forms-doc/installation/jboss.md

         </resource-ref>
         ```
     3. Inside `<resource-ref>`, replace `oracle` by the name of your database.
+    4. Update `WEB-INF/web.xml` inside the `orbeon.war` by the version you edited.
 2. In JBoss, install the JDBC driver:
     1. Download the MySQL JDBC driver, say `oracle-driver.jar`, and place it in the `standalone/deployments` directory.
     2. Start the server, and check you see the message `Deployed "oracle-driver.jar" (runtime-name : "oracle-driver.jar")`.